 1971 Canadian Grand Prix

 A very wet and very foggy race was scheduled for 80 laps, but visibility became so bad that the marshals couldn’t see each other.
-In the past things would probably have just carried on, but this was the early stages of a new, more safety conscious F1, and so on lap 64 the red flag was brought out for the first time in F1 history.
+In the past things would probably have just carried on, but this was the early stages of a new, more safety conscious F1, and so on lap 64 the red flag was brought out for the first time in F1 history, triggering the early end of the race.

 Fittingly, given his position at the forefront of improved safety in motorsport, Jackie Stewart won comfortably from Ronnie Peterson.
 Mark Donohue finished an impressive third on debut driving a Penske-run McLaren, beating the factory McLaren of former world champion Denny Hulme.